Robust and Accurate Authorship Attribution via Program Normalization: -- A Provably Robust Learning Framework

 \subsection{An Overview of the \nandp Framework}

-In \nandp, the learner first specifies a normalizer $\calN:\calX \to \calX$.
+Figure~\ref{fig:nap} illustrates the \nandp learning pipeline.
+The learner first specifies a normalizer $\calN:\calX \to \calX$.
 We call $\calN(\bfx)$ the `normal form' of input $\bfx$.
 The learner then both trains the classifier and predicts the test label over the normal forms instead of the original inputs.
 Let $D$ denote the training set.
-In the empirical risk minimization learning scheme, for example, the learner will now solve the following problem
+In the empirical risk minimization learning scheme, the learner will now solve the following problem

 and use the minimizer $f^*$ as the classifier.
-During test-time, the model will predict $f^*(\calN(\bfx))$.
-Table~\ref{table:comp} compares the \nandp learning pipeline to normal risk minimization and adversarial training.
+During test time, the model will predict $f^*(\calN(\bfx))$.
+Table~\ref{table:comp} compares the \nandp learning pipeline to the normal risk minimization.